Dual Connections in Nonparametric Classical Information Geometry: --derivatives

-In this section, we define the infinite dimensional analogue of the $\alpha$-connections introduced in the parametric case independently by Chentsov \cite{Chentsov} and Amari \cite{Amari}.
-We use the same technique proposed by Gibilisco and Pistone \cite{Gibilisco/Pistone}, namely exploring the geometry of spheres in the Lebesgue spaces $L^r$, but modified in such a way that the resulting connections all act on the tangent bundle $T{\cal M}$.
+In this section, we define an infinite--dimensional analogue of the $\alpha$-connections introduced in the parametric case independently in \citet{Chentsov82} and \citet{Amari85}.
+We use the same technique proposed in \citet{GibiliscoPistone98}, namely exploring the geometry of spheres in the Lebesgue spaces $L^r$, but modified in such a way that the resulting derivatives all act on sections of the tangent bundle $T{\cal M}$.
+The price we pay is that our derivatives are not defined for all tangent vectors, but only those satisfying the conditions of Proposition \ref{mix_prop}.